Highest averages method: Highest averages procedure

-With the highest averages procedure, every party begins with 0 seats.
-Then, at each iteration, we allocate a seat to the party with the highest vote average, i.e. the party with the most votes per seat.
-This method proceeds until all seats are allocated.

 Specific methods

 While all divisor methods share the same general procedure, they differ in the choice of signpost sequence and therefore rounding rule.
 Note that for methods where the first signpost is zero, every party with at least one vote will receive a seat before any party receives a second seat; in practice, this typically means that every party must receive at least one seat, unless disqualified by some electoral threshold.